FascinatedBox/lily/site/any_type.markdown

 To recover values from type any, it is necessary to do a typecast like so: `some_any.@(integer)`.
 If this typecast happens to be incorrect, Lily will raise `BadTypecastError`.

 If a function parameter specifies type any, then parameters sent to it will be coerced into type any automatically.
-However, if the function takes, say, `list[any]` and is given `list[integer]`, that is a syntax error (it cannot be guaranteed that the function will not append in type any into the list of integers).
+However, if the function takes, say, `list[any]` and is given `list[integer]`, that is a syntax error (it cannot be guaranteed that the function will not push in type any into the list of integers).

 # Operations